Dealing With Computer Problems After Losing Your Spouse

 Bereavement is bad enough.
 It gets worse when the partner, relatives or friends of the deceased find out just how many activities he or she conducted through their personal computer, for which the account password is now not known.
+Arun Kumar lists some of the steps which have to be taken for common electronic resources in this 2015 article and David Neild looks at the difficulties of bequeathing digital assets here.

-Canceling or modifying these usually requires access to email, and often another authentication device such as a mobile phone.
+Canceling or modifying account credentials usually requires access to email, and often another authentication device such as a mobile phone.
 Whilst Internet browsers have the capability to store login credentials for websites and thus be available once a user is logged on, this facility may not have been used, or may not be available for high-sensitivity websites such as electronic banking.
 Any failure requiring re-entry of these credentials can require long periods of time waiting for a customer service agent from the organization owning the website, and then a long conversation over a poor quality phone line with a non-native English speaker to try and explain the situation.

 Passwords and Credentials